bangbay/wp-user-avatar/readme.txt

 = has_wp_user_avatar() =

 Returns true if the user has a WP User Avatar image.
-You can specify the user ID, or leave it blank to automatically detect the author within The Loop or author page:
+You can specify the user ID, or leave it blank to detect the author within The Loop or author page:

 `<?php
   if ( has_wp_user_avatar($user_id) ) {